Create a logs-based metric

 Now you will configure Cloud Logging to create a logs-based metric, which is a custom metric in Cloud Monitoring made from log entries.
 Logs-based metrics are good for counting the number of log entries and tracking the distribution of a value in your logs.
 In this case, you will use the logs-based metric to count the number of errors in your frontend service.
 You can then use the metric in both dashboards and alerting.

 Return to the Cloud Console, and from the Navigation menu open Logging, then click Logs Explorer.

-In the Query builder box, add the following query:
+Enable Show query and in the Query builder box, add the following query:

 Click Run Query.